doctorandrewbrown/community-appliances/README.md

 * General search functionality beyond what is currently provided was not considered a priority at the outset given the limited amount of stock envisaged for a store such as the current one.
 However, a future feature which would improve the Product Management experience would be the ability to search for a product by name in order to edit.
 This feature could be added as part of the existing front-end Product Management functionality described above.

+* Visually the app looks best on small devices and there is room for improvement aesthetically on very large (4k) devices.

 # Tools and Technologies